-DA430 1-2: DENTAL CHAIR-SIDE ASSISTING 1-2 (No Pre-Requisites) 6.0 Credit Hours
+DA430: DENTAL CHAIR-SIDE ASSISTING (No Pre-Requisites) 6.0 Credit Hours

 Excellent chair-side assisting technique is an essential skill for the successful, clinically-oriented dental auxiliary.
 It is a valuable quality of a dental assistant who will always be in high demand, and of great value to the entire dental team.
 These courses will provide students with an understanding of the general layout and design of a dental office.
 The student will learn instrument setup and procedures for each dental specialty, including the use and preparation of specific instruments/supplies of the dental armamentarium.
 Emphasis will be placed on the importance of proper seating and dismissal of the patient, preparing the patient for treatment, managing patient comfort during treatment, and how to competently employ the methods of moisture control, oral evacuation, topical anesthesia, and other pain and anxiety management measures.
-Additional subjects will include basic pharmacology, restorative and esthetic dental team, identification and transferring of instruments in a four-handed setting, maximizing visibility of the operative field, charting of the oral cavity, and the placement of dental dams.
+Additional subjects will include basic pharmacology, restorative and esthetic dental materials, universal precautions/infection control, equipment safety/maintenance, ergonomic positioning of the dental team, identification and transferring of instruments in a four-handed setting, maximizing visibility of the operative field, charting of the oral cavity, and the placement of dental dams.
 The documentation of the patient's chief complaint, vital signs, symptoms, diagnostic findings, and treatment planning for general dentistry, as well as for the specialty areas of periodontics, endodontics, oral pathology, orthodontics, pediatrics, prosthodontics, and oral and maxillofacial surgery will be studied.
 Students will explore the various specialties of dentistry as they relate to the procedures performed in a general dental practice.